-I need to start by saying there are so many ways I manage my anxiety, depression and tendency towards burnout.
+I need to start by saying there are so many ways I manage my anxiety.
 There is never a ‘one size fits all’ approach - and I have learnt to be patient, flexible and adaptable to what I need at any particular time.
 This has taken practice and a commitment to discovering all parts of me - the light and shadow aspects.

 Over the years, I have realised how much strength is required to see a therapist and work through confronting aspects about life.
 I have been in and out of therapy for almost eight years - and my personal growth and self awareness has been exponential.
 My empathy and capacity to understand humanity has increased tenfold.
 I am strong, resilient and emotionally intelligent.